Big Thunder Mountain Railroad: Magic Kingdom

-The track layout of the Magic Kingdom's version is a nearly identical mirrored layout of the Disneyland attraction.
+The track layout of the Magic Kingdom's version is nearly an identical mirrored layout of the Disneyland attraction.

 Riders board the trains in an enclosed loading station on a hillside.
-Leaving the station, trains make a left hand turn into a bat-infested tunnel, make a slight right turn, and climb the first lift hill.
-At the top of the lift hill, trains pass under a waterfall and drop to the left.
+Leaving the station, trains make a left hand turn into a bat-infested tunnel, make a slight right turn, and climb the first lift hill through a cavern lit up by several rainbow colored pools of water.
+As the train crests the lift hill, the water in the pools turn a bright red, accompanied by a low rumble.
+Upon leaving the lift hill, trains pass under a waterfall and drop to the left.
 This is followed by a right hand turn, after which the track crosses under the second lift hill and drop.
 After crossing under the second lift hill drop, the track goes through a 270 degree clockwise spiral and passes through a short tunnel.
 Trains emerge from the tunnel and pass through the flooded town of Tumbleweed, running parallel to the Walt Disney World Railroad.
 The train passes over a decaying trestle (where the track is slightly banked from side to side), before entering Davy Jones Mine, where it hits a trim brake.
 Trains then make a left hand turn and climb the second lift hill.